Fermion quantum criticality far from equilibrium: Symmetry analysis and effective action

-In App.~\ref{app:weakPind} we show that the continuum model discussed in Sec.~\ref{sec:dynamical_MF}, with almost unitary matrices given by Eq.~\eqref{eq:unitary_dirac}, is weak Pin$(d)$ invariant.
+In App.~\ref{app:weakPind2} we show that the continuum model discussed in Sec.~\ref{sec:dynamical_MF}, with almost unitary matrices given by Eq.~\eqref{eq:unitary_dirac}, is weak $\mathrm{Pin}(d)$ invariant.
 Therefore, this symmetry also constrains the full effective action.
-From the combination of chiral and weak Pin$(d)$ symmetry, one finds the form (cf. App.~\ref{app:weak_symm_HDP} for a derivation)
+From the combination of chiral and weak $\mathrm{Pin}(d)$ symmetry, one finds the form (cf. App.~\ref{app:weak_symm_HDP} for a derivation)

-with real-valued coefficients.\footnote{Note that the presence of the $d_{d+1}$ coefficient, while compatible with the symmetries of the microscopic model, renders $D$ non–positive semi-definite over a certain range of low momenta $q$, and can be set to zero by hand to ensure stability of the dark state.}
+with real-valued coefficients~\footnote{Note that the presence of the $d_{d+1}$ coefficient, while compatible with the symmetries of the microscopic model, renders $D$ non–positive semi-definite over a certain momentum range $q$, and can be set to zero by hand to ensure stability of the dark state.}.

-These constraints systematically eliminate relevant directions that would otherwise require fine-tuning to reach the quantum critical point: Without any symmetry, Hermiticity alone allows for $3N^2$ independent relevant directions.
-Spin$(d)$ invariance restricts these matrices to combinations of (pseudo-)scalar and (pseudo-)vector terms, reducing this number to $3 \times 6$.
-Imposing full Pin$(d)$ symmetry eliminates pseudo-scalars and pseudo-vectors, yielding $3 \times 4$ directions.
-Finally, chiral symmetry further reduces this to just $6$ independent relevant directions.
+These constraints systematically eliminate relevant directions that would otherwise require fine-tuning to reach the quantum critical point: Without any symmetry, Hermiticity alone allows for $3N^2$ independent relevant directions. $\mathrm{Spin}(d)$ invariance restricts these matrices to combinations of (pseudo-)scalar and (pseudo-)vector terms, reducing this number to $3 \times 6$.
+Imposing full $\mathrm{Pin}(d)$ symmetry eliminates pseudo-scalars and pseudo-vectors, yielding $3 \times 4$ directions.
+Finally, chiral symmetry further reduces this to just $6$ relevant directions.
+Not all relevant directions are linearly independent: For example, one can rotate to a basis where the $P$ matrix is diagonal reduces the number of independent directions by 1, which yields $6-1=5$ independent relevant directions.

-With 6 relevant parameters that need to be tuned to reach the critical point, the latter would still require tremendous fine-tuning.
+However, with $5$ relevant parameters that need to be tuned to reach the critical point, the latter would still require tremendous fine-tuning.
 However, rephrasing the purity of the dark state as an additional emergent symmetry, in the next section, we find that the topological pure-to-pure state transition has only a single relevant direction, consistent with the microscopic model, which is tuned to criticality using $\theta$.

+We emphasize a key technical outcome of this section.
+The symmetry principles identified here—most notably the weak (S)Pin$(d)$ symmetry together with the fundamental symmetries of the Keldysh action—provide a systematic framework for constructing mesoscopic field theories for pure–to–pure state transitions based solely on symmetry considerations.
+Following an approach analogous to App.~\ref{app:weak_symm_HDP}, this framework enables a controlled enumeration of all relevant perturbations beyond the single–particle description.